Threeblade/hello-world/README.md

 # hello-world
 Learning repo

+# Description
-This is a repository that is helping me learn how GitHubworks
+This is a repository that is helping me learn how GitHub works